esphome/esphome-core/docs/api/sensor/htu21d.rst

 HTU21D Temperature/Humidity Sensor
 ==================================

-.. warning:: This sensor is experimental has not been tested yet.
-If you can verify it works, notify me on discord.

 The HTU21D component allows you get accurate temperature and humidity readings from your HTU21D (`datasheet <https://cdn-shop.adafruit.com/datasheets/1899_HTU21D.pdf>`_, `adafruit <https://www.adafruit.com/product/1899>`_) sensors with esphomelib.
 To use these